Sailors' superstitions: Red sunrise

 Sailors are taught if the sunrise is red to take warning.
 The day ahead will be dangerous.
 "Red Sky at night, Sailors delight; Red Sky in the morning, Sailors take warning."
 It may also be said as; "Red at morning, Sailor's warning; Red at night, Sailor's delight," or "Red sky at night, Sailor's delight; Red sky at morn, Sailor be warned."

-This saying actually has some scientific validity, although it assumes storms systems will approach from the west, and is therefore generally correct only at mid-latitudes where, due to the rotation of the Earth, prevailing winds travel west to east.
+This saying actually has some scientific validity, although it assumes storm systems will approach from the west, and is therefore generally correct only at mid-latitudes where, due to the rotation of the Earth, prevailing winds travel west to east.
 If the morning skies are red, it is because clear skies over the horizon to the east permit the sun to light the undersides of moisture-bearing clouds.

 Conversely, to see red clouds in the evening, sunlight must have a clear path from the west, so therefore the prevailing westerly wind must be bringing clear skies.
 Basically, this means if there is a red sky, Sun, or clouds at morning, it might mean there will be a storm, or severe winds will come.
 Although, if there is a red sky, Sun, or clouds at night, there will be clear skies, soft or no winds, and you have a good day ahead of you.